TazkiyaTech/quran-sdk/README.md

 # Quran Android SDK

-This Quran Android SDK (library) has been put together to make it easy for developers to access verses of the Quran in their Android apps.
+An Android library that makes it easy for developers to access verses of the Quran in their Android projects.

 ## Setup